rjkviegas/course/pills/project_retrospective.md

 Time: 30 minutes.

-* You assemble on chairs facing a whiteboard.
+* You assemble as a team.

-* One team member writes two headings: successes and struggles.
+* One team member writes headings.
+Some examples are: "successes, struggles" or "liked, learned, longed for".

 * For five minutes, you write things under these headings.
 For ideas on what you might want to write down, see the Questions section below